How Does a Wireless Charger Work?

 You don’t have to plug into an adapter or outlet that is gunked up, loose, or broken.
 You can charge on-the-go and achieve maximum productivity and convenience.

 But how does wireless charging technology work?
-Are there any pros and cons to these chargers?
+How does an induction charger work?
+Are they just the same thing?
 We’ll explain everything you need to know about wireless charging.

 What Is Wireless Charging?